NexusRanger/Reddit-Monitor-V1.1/README.md

  Run frequently up to 1/min for live updates, or every few hours for a regular overview

- Or set up two or more Scripts, run one every minuite for a favourite subreddit, and others over hours?
+ Or set up two or more Scripts, run one every minuite monitoring a favourite subreddit, and others over hours?
  #
  Questions?
 Ask on Reddit - u/Godberd